Deep Reinforcement Learning for Image Hashing

 \subsection{Deep Reinforcement Learning}

 The reinforcement learning is the problem faced by an agent that must learn behavior through trial-and-error interactions with a dynamic environment~\cite{reinforcementsurvey}.
-In the standard deep reinforcement learning model, the agent receives the current state of the environment as input, then the agent will choose an action as output.
-The action changes the state of the environment, and the environment communicates to the agent through a scalar reinforcement signal named reward which reflects the quality of the taken action.
+In the standard deep reinforcement learning model, the agent receives the current state of the environment as input, and chooses an action as output.
+The action changes the state of the environment, and the environment communicates to the agent through a scalar reinforcement signal named reward, which reflects the quality of the taken actions.
 The goal of the reinforcement learning is to train the agent to choose actions that maximize the sum of reward.
 Recently, deep reinforcement learning methods have achieved some progresses in many domains.
 Mnih et al.~\cite{Atari} utilize deep neural networks to learn an action-value function to play Atari games, which reaches human-level performance.
 Silver et al.~\cite{alphago} use policy network and value network to play Go and beat the world-level professional player.
-Deep reinforcement learning has also been applied in variety computer vision problems.
-Caicedo et al.~\cite{drlobj} propose a deep reinforcement learning method for active object localization that the agent is trained to deform the bounding box using sample transformation actions.
-Zhou et al.~\cite{drlimagecaption} propose a deep reinforcement learning based image caption model, which utilize a "policy network" and a "value network" to collaboratively generate captions.
+Deep reinforcement learning has also been applied in various computer vision tasks.
+Caicedo et al.~\cite{drlobj} propose a deep reinforcement learning method for active object localization, where the agent is trained to deform the bounding box using sample transformation actions.
+Zhou et al.~\cite{drlimagecaption} propose a deep reinforcement learning based image caption model, which utilizes a ``policy network" and a ``value network" to collaboratively generate captions.